 History & Founding

 Al-Qaeda was formally established in 1988 in Peshawar, Pakistan, by Osama bin Laden — the Saudi-born son of a billionaire construction magnate — and his associate Abdullah Azzam, during the final stages of the Soviet-Afghan War.
 Bin Laden had arrived in Afghanistan in 1980 to support the mujahideen resistance against Soviet occupation, using his personal wealth and family connections to fund fighters and infrastructure.
-The CIA and Saudi intelligence also channelled significant support to the broader mujahideen effort, though direct operational links to Al-Qaeda's formation remain disputed by historians.

 Following the Soviet withdrawal in 1989, bin Laden returned to Saudi Arabia — only to be radicalised further by the 1990 stationing of US troops on Saudi soil ahead of the Gulf War.
 He considered the presence of non-Muslim military forces on the Arabian Peninsula — home to Mecca and Medina, Islam's two holiest sites — an intolerable religious desecration.
 Expelled from Saudi Arabia in 1991, he relocated to Sudan and then Afghanistan, where the Taliban provided him sanctuary from 1996 onward.